 ABOUT the PROJECT

-The Orchestral Music of Afghanistan: Looking Forward is a commissioning and performance project co-curated by Cayenna Ponchione-Bailey and Arson Fahim to celebrate Afghanistan’s history of orchestral music-making while providing a platform for the flourishing creativity of Afghan composers and musicians who are now in exile or hiding, unable to make music in their own country.
-On 5 July 2022, as part of the Spitalfields Music Festival in London, the Oxford Philharmonic Orchestra and guest master musicians premiere eight newly commissioned works by Afghan composers representing some of the most exciting new compositional talent to come out of Afghanistan in the last decade, including the original compositions and orchestral arrangements of traditional Afghan songs.
-In addition to these premieres, our guest musicians will perform a small number of traditional pieces without the rest of the orchestra.
+The Orchestral Music of Afghanistan: Looking Forward is a commissioning and performance project co-curated by Dr Ponchione-Bailey and Arson Fahim to celebrate Afghanistan’s history of orchestral music-making while providing a platform for the flourishing creativity of Afghan composers and musicians who are now in exile or hiding, unable to make music in their own country.
+On 5 July 2022, as part of the Spitalfields Music Festival in London, the Oxford Philharmonic Orchestra and guest master musicians premiered eight newly commissioned works by Afghan composers representing some of the most exciting new compositional talent to come out of Afghanistan in the last decade, including the original compositions and orchestral arrangements of traditional Afghan songs.
+This concert was repeated by the Oxford Philharmonic in the Sheldonian Theatre in Oxford on 15 June 2023.
+You can read about the pieces on the blog and listen to excerpts from the concerts on this YouTube Playlist.

 A word from Co-Curator, Arson Fahim…